Colleges and Universities Refusing to Allow Parent/Guardian Involvement is a FERPA Rights Violation

 [Image Description: There are 4 intersected curved concrete sidewalks winding through a college campus with multiple scattered leaves on the pavement.
 There are 4 green grass areas on both sides of each sidewalk.
 There are 2 black traditional style streetlamps with ornate tops with one that has a blurred red flag attached to its right side, a black sign with its white text blurred, multiple orange and green autumn trees clustered together, and one big building with a brick structure along with a clear blue sky in the background.]

 CONTENT WARNING #1: I would like to mention that I am not a college advisor nor professor, high school guidance counselor, or lawyer.
 All content posted on my disability advocate/teacher influencer page is for educational purposes only with no intent to provide any professional services.
 Social media should never be used as a substitute for legal advice.
-If you have any questions or concerns about college life as a high school or college student or parent/guardian, I recommend seeking help from an advisor at the college or university that you or your child is interested in attending or are already enrolled in or your or your child's guidance counselor if in high school.
+If you have any questions or concerns about college life as a high school or college student or parent/guardian, I highly recommend seeking help from an advisor at the college or university that you or your child is interested in attending or are already enrolled in or your or your child's guidance counselor if in high school.
 If you suspect that you or your adult child's legal student rights are being violated, I highly recommend seeking help from a lawyer, advocate, and/or education system regulator who is qualified to do so.

 Before I attended Bucks County Community College where I graduated with my Associate's Degree in Early Childhood Education PreK-4, I had a hard time at another school due to discrimination against my differences.
 The university that I was at told me that they were diversity friendly, but unfortunately, they were not as accepting nor accommodating as they promised that they would be.
 That was why I transferred to Bucks, which was very healing.